 I’ve since tried other meal delivery services, including Blue Apron and Sun Basket.
 They each had their benefits and drawbacks.

 But I’m back to my own devices for dinner, although experimenting with the meal delivery service has definitely got me thinking outside the box.
 The food prep takes about the same amount of time whether I buy it or it arrives at my door.
-Most of the services publish some of their recipes online.
+In addition, most of the services publish some of their recipes online.

 If you’re looking to spice up your meals, give a service (or two or three) a try.
 Since most don’t require a contract, you can opt out any time.
 And, most have an introductory discount that’s appealing!